deity-io/falcon-platform-docs/versioned_docs/version-3/platform/support/tutorials/storefront/overview.md

 ---
 id: overview
 title: Storefront Tutorials
-description: Deity Platform Cookbook, examples of every day tasks you might need to do when building your app
+description: Deity Platform Cookbook, examples of every day tasks you might need to do when building your app.
 sidebar_label: Tutorials
 ---